 Lockheed Martin takes flight in times of crisis.
-A leading global military contractor, the company serves the civil and commercial sectors, but it is firmly on the defense/government side of the aerospace industry; sales to the US government accounts for about 82% of revenue, with the US DoD accounting for about 60%.
+A leading global military contractor, the company serves the civil and commercial sectors, but it is firmly on the defense/government side of the aerospace industry; sales to the US government accounts for about 80% of revenue, with the US DoD accounting for some 60%.
 Aeronautics makes combat aircraft and UAVs, while Information Systems & Global Services makes data protection and intelligence equipment.
 Other segments include Space Systems (satellites and space travel), Missiles & Fire Control (air and missile defense systems), and Mission Systems & Training (ship and submarine combat technology).

 Lockheed Martin's key subsidiaries include Loral Corporation, United Space Alliance, Aculight Corporation, and Sippican.